Soft-Decoding Reverse Reconciliation in Discrete-Modulation CV-QKD: Reconciliation Scheme Overview

-Fig.~\ref{fig:system-overview} illustrates the working principle of a system employing the proposed RRS procedure.
-In the initial signalling phase, Alice transmits random symbols $X$ to Bob over an AWGN channel.
-Upon receiving $Y$ as the channel output, Bob makes decisions, denoted as $\Xhat$.
+\figref{fig:system-overview} illustrates the working principle of a system employing the proposed RRS procedure , and Table~\ref{tab:summary-steps} summarizes its steps.
+In the initial signaling phase, Alice transmits random symbols $X$ to Bob over an AWGN channel (step~1).
+Upon receiving $Y$ as the channel output (step~2), Bob makes decisions, denoted as $\Xhat$ (step 2~(a)).

 Next, the core phase of RRS begins.
-Based on the channel output $Y$, Bob computes a side-information variable $N$ and transmits it to Alice over a noiseless public side channel.
+Based on the channel output $Y$, Bob computes a side-information variable $N$ and transmits it to Alice over a noiseless public side channel (step 2~(b)).
 This variable is designed to provide Alice, who knows the transmitted symbols $X$, with soft information about Bob's decision $\Xhat$.
-At the same time, $N$ is carefully constructed to reveal no information about $\Xhat$ to any potential eavesdropper who does not know $X$, as discussed in Sec.~\ref{sec:information-leakage}.
-The specific transformation $N=g(Y)$ used to compute this side information is detailed in Sec.~\ref{sec:transformation-functions}.
+At the same time, $N$ is carefully constructed to reveal no information about $\Xhat$ to any potential eavesdropper who does not know $X$, as discussed in Section~\ref{sec:information-leakage}.
+The specific transformation $N=g(Y)$ used to compute this side information is detailed in Section~\ref{sec:transformation-functions}.

-Alice then uses the side channel information $N$, along with her knowledge of the transmitted symbol $X$, to compute the log-\emph{a posteriori} probability ratios (LAPPRs) for the bits corresponding to Bob's decisions, as detailed in Sec.~\ref{sec:llr-construction}.
+Alice then uses the side channel information $N$, along with her knowledge of the transmitted symbol $X$, to compute the log-\emph{a posteriori} probability ratios (LAPPRs) for the bits corresponding to Bob's decisions (step~3), as detailed in Section~\ref{sec:llr-construction}.

 In the subsequent error correction phase, Alice and Bob use a previously agreed-upon error correction code (for simplicity, we assume here a binary code).
-After collecting a sufficient number of decisions $\XXhat$, Bob computes the syndrome of the binary sequence $\mathbf{B}$ corresponding to $\XXhat$ and sends it to Alice over the side channel.
-Alice feeds the decoder with the syndrome and the LAPPRs to produce an estimate $\mathbf{\BBhat}$ of the binary sequence $\mathbf{B}$.
+After collecting a sufficient number of decisions $\XXhat$, Bob computes the syndrome of the binary sequence $\mathbf{B}$ corresponding to $\XXhat$ and sends it to Alice over the side channel (step~4).
+Alice feeds the decoder with the syndrome and the LAPPRs to produce an estimate $\mathbf{\BBhat}$ of the binary sequence $\mathbf{B}$ (step~5).

 Finally, privacy amplification (not shown in the scheme) is performed to remove any information potentially leaked through the syndrome and produce the final shared key.